 We need to take precautions in our everyday life to stay strong and healthy.
 Since the early 1990s, I have relied on GNC Stores for our vitamins.
-I appreciate the staff of friendly and knowledgable employees.
+I appreciate the staff of friendly and knowledgeable employees.
 They have answered so many of our questions and helped us find the product that works best to make up for where we may be lacking.

 With a wide range of products beyond Vitamins and Supplements, GNC is a great choice for sports nutrition, cleansing and digestion, herbs and natural remedies, beauty care and fitness equipment and accessories.